Amaharashi Coast 雨晴海岸

 By train: Take the JR Himi Line (covered by the Japan Rail Pass) to Amaharashi Station and walk five minutes to the seaside.

-By car: Get off the Naoetsu Expressway at the Takaoka Interchange and drive 15 minutes to the coast.
+By car: Get off the Noetsu Expressway at the Takaoka Interchange and drive 15 minutes to the coast.

 Culture, history, and legend

 Celebrated for its white sand and stately pines, the Amaharashi Coast has long given inspiration to poets and artists.
-Famed poet and Takaoka native, Otomo no Yakamochi, wrote verses praising the “pristine beaches,” and inviting a friend to ride there on horseback to enjoy the view.
+The famed poet Otomo no Yakamochi was posted to Takaoka, and wrote verses praising the “pristine beaches,” and inviting a friend to ride there on horseback to enjoy the view.
 The legendary warlord Yoshitsune no Minamoto is also said to have taken refuge at Amaharashi and given his name to a prominent rock which you can still see today.

 Easily accessed from Toyama City or Takaoka and right on the popular Noto Peninsula coastal drive, Amaharashi attracts admirers year-round.
 On clear days, especially in winter when the haze is minimal, you can capture one of the best views in Toyama: the Onnaiwa (literally, “Woman Rock”), with the iconic Tateyama Mountains in the background.